andresvourakis/data-scientist-handbook/README.md

 # Data Scientist Handbook 2025

-**Curated resources (Free & Paid) to help data scientists learn, grow, and break into the field of data science.**
+**Curated Data Science resources (Free & Paid) to help data scientists learn, grow, and break into the field**

 **Note:** For your convenience, if you see this symbol :heavy_dollar_sign: next to a resource, it means it is a paid resource.
 More information about this project can be found [here](#about)